A No-Code Introduction to Describing Data

 Earlier we defined the median as the middle point of the distribution of data, when the data were ordered from smallest to largest.
 In this way, with the data ordered from smallest to largest, we can also define the median as the 50th percentile score.

-In this way, we might be interested in examining the full distribution of percentile scores — not just the 50th percentile.
+Sometimes it is useful to consider the full distribution of percentile scores — not just the 50th percentile.
 For example, the 0th percentile is the lowest score — that’s a SBP of 79 in the NHANES sample, and the 100th percentile is the highest score — that’s a SBP of 221 in the NHANES sample.
-Notice then that the lower bound used to form the range can be defined as the 0th percentile and the upper bound used to define the range can be defined as the 100th percentile.

 Other common percentiles of interest are: